-In each of 2008-2012, the Los Angeles Daily Journal and San Francisco Recorder have recognized Wayne as one of the leading intellectual property lawyers in California.
+The Daily Journal recognized Wayne in 2015, and consecutively from 2008-2016, as one of the leading intellectual property lawyers in California.
 He has been named a "SuperLawyer" for each of the 2004-2012 surveys by Los Angeles magazine, is "Highly Recommended" as an intellectual property specialist in Global Counsel 3000, and is profiled as one of the state's top IP specialists in all recent editions of Chambers USA and Legal 500.

 Wayne is routinely called upon in high-profile cases, and has represented both plaintiffs and defendants in more than 75 patent infringement actions.
 For example, Wayne was one of the lead trial lawyers representing Stac Electronics in its landmark patent infringement suit against Microsoft Corporation pertaining to data compression technology, where Stac was awarded a record $120 million after a month-long jury trial, and a post-judgment, world-wide recall of Microsoft's then-current operating system for personal computers.
 Other representative engagements include: